cc-nikolai/cc-docs/source/includes/_futures_en.md

 **Parameter Description**

 *  If the symbol is empty, query the records for all symbols.
-*  If startTime is empty, the system will use the time 8 hours ago as the startTime for the query (startTime = now - 8 * 60 * 60 * 1000)
+*  If startTime is empty, the query will use the time point 8 hours ago as the startTime (startTime = currentTimeMillis - 8 * 60 * 60 * 1000)

 ## Get Settlement Record (SIGNED)